YtFlow/ytflow-book/src/plugins/simple-dispatcher.md

 }
 ```

-- `fallback_tcp`: Descriptor of the Stream Outbound to establish new outbound Streams when none of the rules matches.
+- `fallback_tcp`: Descriptor of the Stream Handler to handle Streams when none of the rules matches.
-- `fallback_udp`: Descriptor of the Datagram Session Outbound to establish new outbound Datagram Sessions when none of the rules matches.
+- `fallback_udp`: Descriptor of the Datagram Session Handler to handle Datagram Sessions when none of the rules matches.
 - `rules`: List of rules.
     - `rules[].is_udp`: Specify whether the rule applies to Datagram Sessions or Streams.
     - `rules[].src`: Specify the source address and port.